 “I don’t ‘desperately’ want to do anything,” he said stonily, “and there’s no reason for me to talk to him at all.”

 Saitou wasn’t entirely sure what was going on, nor entirely sure he wanted to be, but when he glanced over his shoulder, Tokio just smiled at him.
-He found Sano having a similar experience — except that, instead of smiling, Sano’s woman was glowering and gesturing emphatically across the street.
-There a neat row of trees stood that might provide a little bit of privacy for any two people wanting a personal conversation away from the market crowd.
+He found Sano having a similar experience — except that, instead of smiling, Sano’s woman glowered and gestured emphatically across the street.
+There a neat row of trees stood that might provide a bit of privacy for any two people wanting a personal conversation away from the market crowd.
 Assuming there were two such people around.
 And perhaps this was starting to make a little more sense.

 Sano’s head swung around, and his eyes met Saitou’s for the first time.
 Scowling, he looked away again quickly, muttered something unintelligible, and headed off across the street.
-The scowl wasn’t his angry one, though; it was the I-can’t-see-this-ending-well expression he used for unpleasant situations he couldn’t get out of.
-And if he was that averse to talking to Saitou, he could damn well just… but, no, Tokio was still standing there smiling benignly; Saitou really had no choice either.
+The scowl wasn’t his angry one, though; it was the I can’t see this ending well expression he used for unpleasant situations he couldn’t get out of.
+And if he was that averse to talking to Saitou, he could damn well just… but, no, Tokio still stood there smiling benignly; Saitou had no choice either.
 With a sigh he crossed the street after Sano.